netDalek/franz_term_storage/README.md

 # FranzTermStorage

 FranzTermStorage is a behaviour module that can cache all kafka data in named public ets.
+It is mostly suitable for kafka compacted topics.

 ## Using FranzTermStorage